Eroo36/Eroo36/README.md

 ## I'm a Software Developer !!

-- 🌱 Currently focusing on backend
+- 🌱 Currently focusing on blockchains, nfts, backend development
-- ⚡ I love anime,digital art, music and gaming

 ### Connect with me: